ericbigpanda/docs.bigpanda.io/_integrations/datadog.md

 #### Add the BigPanda Webhook to your alerts

 Enter the Datadog metrics section, specifically the [Manage Monitors](https://app.datadoghq.com/monitors) section.
-Edit your alert, and add the BigPanda Webhook you created to the 5th part ("Notify your team")
+Edit each monitor, and add the BigPanda Webhook that you created to the last part of the edit Monitor screen ("Notify your team" section)

 <!-- section-separator -->